ibm-cloud-docs/vpc/vpn-ts-vpn-server-fix-bad-service-routes.md

 {: troubleshoot}
 {: support}

 For a VPN server, service routes are propagated to routing tables that have `VPN server` selected for the `Accepts routes from` attribute.
-These routes have names prefixed with `ibm-vpn-server-`.
+These routes have names that are prefixed with `ibm-vpn-server-`.
 {: shortdesc}

 In rare cases, you might find that these service routes are incorrect.
-For example, the `Next hop` is not same as the private IP of your VPN server.
+For example, the `Next hop` is not the same as the private IP of your VPN server.
 In these cases, traffic is broken even if you connected to the VPN server successfully.
 {: tsSymptoms}

 The VPN server service keeps monitoring the health of each VPN server.
 When a fault is detected, the service tries to recover the VPN server automatically.
 The recovery process might fail and cause inaccurate routes to remain.